papr8ka/-lwjgl-basics-wiki/Normal-Mapping-in-2D.md

 ## Gotchas

 - The `LightDir` and attenuation in our implementation depends on the resolution.
 This means that changing the resolution will affect the falloff of our light.
 Depending on your game, a different implementation may be required that is resolution-independent.
 - A common problem has to do with differences between your game's Y coordinate system and that employed by your normal-map generation program (such as CrazyBump).
-The following image explains this:
+Some programs will let you export with a flipped Y value.
+The following image shows the problem:
 ![FlipY](http://i.imgur.com/u3vDDfP.png)

 <a name="GeneratingNormals" />